mtiller/recon/README.md

 complicated and involving lots of extra writes).
 So we opted to specify to file formats that could easily be converted.

+## Dependencies

+This package requires an implementation of `msgpack`.
+However, there are several implementation in Python.
+During development, the `msgpack-python` package was used.
+It is possible that other packages might work as well.

 ## The "Wall" Format

 The wall format is the "append friendly" format.
 You can think of the